Douaumont

 Douaumont ([dwomɔ̃]) is a former commune in the Meuse department in Grand Est in north-eastern France.
 On 1 January 2019, it was merged into the new commune Douaumont-Vaux.

 History

 The village was a single street lying on an east-west axis and appears to have been connected to a local industry.
-The population was probably around 100 to 200.
+The population was 288 in 1911.

 The village was totally destroyed during World War I. Today the Douaumont Ossuary, which contains the remains of more than 100,000 unknown soldiers of both French and German nationalities found on the battlefield, stands high above the landscape.

 Douaumont Fort

 The fort was built south-east of the village.

 The construction work for Fort de Douaumont started in 1885 and the fort was continually reinforced until 1913.
 The fort is situated on some of the highest ground in the area.